 How to get there: Take the MRT to Chinese Garden MRT.

 Singapore’s second oldest nature reserve, Lower Peirce Reservoir was built upon the upper reaches of Kallang River back in the year of 1912.
-Step along the trail and get immersed of luscious forestry that lines the pathway all the way to the lake.
-There is even a pier nearby to get your money shots or if you just want to have some alone time with your loved ones.
+Step along the trail and get immersed in luscious forestry that lines the pathway all the way to the lake.
+There is even a pier nearby to get your money shots of an amazing sunset in Singapore or if you just want to have some alone time with your loved ones.

 How to get there: Take buses 163, 167, 169, 855 or 980 and drop off at the bus stop nearest to Sembawang Hill Food Court and walk along the Old Upper Thomson Road towards the reservoir.